semiod-github/semiod-github.github.io/udemy2.md

 	(https://github.com/zealvora/certified-kubernetes-administrator)
      2. Container Orchestration is all about managing the life cycles of containers, especially in large, dynamic environments.
-        Conatiner orchestration can be used to perfrom lots of tasks, some of them include:
+        Container orchestration can be used to perform lots of tasks, some of them include:
-        - Provisioning and deploymet of containers
+        - Provisioning and deployment of containers
         - Scaling up or removing containers to spread application load evenly
 	- Movement of containers from one host to another if there is a shortage of resources